 Items on the IAS are given numeric value and are grouped in categories which guide the discussion, decision-making and planning.
 In instances where the IAS score does not show the child to be a good candidate for acceleration, other possible interventions are listed.
 The IAS will help educators and parents consider all of the necessary, even critical, aspects regarding possible acceleration of academically precocious students.
 The manual includes a substantial section summarizing educational and psychological research that can be used to support the investigation of appropriate academic arrangements for exceptionally bright students.
 In addition to addressing the strengths of well-informed placement decisions, the IAS manual contains a reference section for further reading, as well as suggestions for planning based on the collection and discussion of relevant information for the IAS form.

 The IAS has been used in every state and in several countries.
 The second edition is designed to be easier to use and understand, as well as serving to clarify the utilization of aptitude testing and provide additional information on the use of the scale with preschool and primary school children.
 The IAS is available for purchase as a kit which includes a manual with a set of 10 forms.
-Forms are available for purchase, seperate from the manual, on this order page.
-Parents or educators may purchase the kit.
+Forms are also available for purchase, seperate from the manual.
+Visit http://www.greatpotentialpress.com/iowa-acceleration-scale-3rd-edition-complete-kit for details.

 In the event that the kit is purchased by a parent, the parent may wish to donate the additional forms and the manual to the school to further encourage the use of this valuable tool.
 Those individuals who have purchased the IAS kit and completed the scale may contact the Belin & Blank International Center for Gifted Education and Talent Development for a consultation regarding the information collected.
 (The Connie Belin & Jacqueline N. Blank International Center for Gifted Education and Talent Development is dedicated to the education of gifted and talented students through research, service, and training.)